MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 void SetViews (UIView [] views);
 ```

-The idea is to use a strongly typed C# array as this will allow the
+The idea is to use a strongly-typed C# array as this will allow the
 IDE to provide proper code completion with the actual type without
 forcing the user to guess, or look up the documentation to find out
 the actual type of the objects contained in the array.